GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: Acknowledgements

-This supplementary material provides additional qualitative results and comprehensive technical details to support the findings in the main paper.
-We provide additional visual results (\cref{supp:more_qualitative}), implementation details on geometric consistency calculations and WarpBench construction (\cref{supp:implementation_detail}), hyperparameters for our training-free guidance experiments (\cref{sec:supp_hyperparams}), and details on our \ourmethod{}-Eval benchmark (\cref{supp:eval_bench}) with the list of text prompts for evaluation (\cref{supp:full_list}).
+This supplementary material provides additional qualitative results and comprehensive implementation details to support the findings in the main paper.
+We provide additional visual results (\cref{supp:more_qualitative}), details on structure consistency implementation, WarpBench development, and validation experiment setup (\cref{supp:implementation_detail}), hyperparameters for our training-free guidance experiments (\cref{sec:supp_hyperparams}), and details on \ourmethod{}-Eval benchmark (\cref{supp:eval_bench}) with the list of text prompts for evaluation (\cref{supp:full_list}).